 Should I Take Protein After Working Out?

-The idea of an "anabolic window," or a small period of time post-workout when added protein will translate more directly into muscle gains, has been popular among bodybuilders for decades.
+The idea of an "anabolic window," or a small period of time post-workout when protein foods will translate more directly into gains, has been popular among bodybuilders for decades.
 However, recent research suggests that it's not as short, or as important, as once thought.

 However, especially if you tend to train in a fasted state, where you haven't eaten for several hours before training, there's an argument for having that shake as quickly as possible after training.

-"If the ritual of having a protein shake right after exercise helps you remember to consume that protein at all, then do it!" recommends Douglas Kalman, Ph.D., in Bodybuilding.com's Foundations of Fitness Nutrition Course.
-"If you can have both a protein-rich shake and a solid meal in that so-called 'anabolic window,' all the better.
-By contrast, waiting for several hours before having any protein doesn't offer any benefits."
+"If the ritual of having a shake right after exercise helps you remember, then do it!" recommends Douglas Kalman, Ph.D., in Bodybuilding.com's Foundations of Fitness Nutrition Course.
+"If you can have both a shake and a solid meal in that so-called 'anabolic window,' all the better.
+By contrast, waiting for several hours doesn't offer any benefits."

 What Is The Best Protein Powder?

 Instead of asking this hard-to-answer question, consider asking a slightly different one: What is the best protein powder for you?

 The best is the one that tastes the best, gives you the amount you're looking for, and helps you reach the goals you've set for yourself.
 Your goal might be to just add some extra dietary protein to your diet, to bulk up and add mass and strength, or to lose weight.
 Some products are made with fast-digesting protein for use right after a workout; others use slow-digesting casein to give your body the nutrients it needs while you sleep.

 Finding the right protein supplement is a matter of what you want—whey, casein, a blend, or plant-based—the flavors you enjoy the most, the right consistency, and the right price.